hans-lincoln/engineer-take-home-assignment/README.md

 - Sort any column ascending/descending
 - Upload any new donor CSV to add new records

-Additionally, they want to be alerted on every successfuly CSV upload with a summary that includes the following information:
+Additionally, the client wants to be alerted on every successfuly CSV upload with a summary that includes the following information:

 - Total number of records uploaded
 - Total value of donations